Estimated reading time: 7 minutes

 Human connection and some semblance of normalcy are huge parts of staying sane during this pandemic and it’s something that you should absolutely make sure you are doing if you want to keep feeling happy and feel as though you are still in contact with the outside world.
 We’re social beings, and we need to socialize even during these testing times, or especially at these times, just from within our own homes and from at a distance.

 Get Plenty of Sleep

 Many people don’t fully appreciate how important sleep is for their mental health.
 I learned a long time ago, from personal experience, that if you don’t get enough sleep, your emotions are more likely to be all over the place and your mental health will suffer.
 You’ll find it harder to keep your moods under control and your thoughts are more likely to run away from you and keep you up late nights trying to catch up with them.

 On top of all that, you’ll find that you are more likely to put on weight and be generally less physically healthy, and physical health is just the other side of the coin to mental health, one affects the other profoundly.
 So keeping your mental health strong at this time requires that you get plenty of sleep, and there are a lot of things you can do to ensure that.
 No need to suffer alone.

 READ ALSO: Anxiety and the American Teenager

 Cutting out caffeine and alcohol are two strong and easy moves that you can make, as is ensuring that you have a strong bedtime routine every night which you follow religiously.
-Beyond that, try to calm yourself before bed with breathing exercises, and make sure that your bed and bedroom are fully comfortable.
+Beyond that, try to calm yourself before bed with breathing exercises or by doing other relaxing methods.
+Make sure that your bed and bedroom are fully comfortable.
 No screens before bed.
 If you can do all that, you should find that you’ll sleep easier and more deeply, and that’ll allow you to be able to look after your mental health more effectively.